ika/LatinList/README.md

 LatinList

-A list of Latin words with translation
+A comprehensive list of Latin words with translation